sridevopsb80/learn-shell/README.md

 1. Line Number based
 2. String search based

-Example like, If we want to delete a line.
+Example: If we want to delete a line.

-For line no criteria:

-sed '1 d' file - deletes the first line.
+For line no criteria: sed '1 d' file - deletes the first line.

-For search string criteria

-sed '/root/ d' file - deletes lines with string root.
+For search string criteria: sed '/root/ d' file - deletes lines with string root.

 Both the above examples will be just displaying the output, However if we want to edit the file